 Aluminium doesn’t emit sparks, making it an appropriate choice for use in settings where explosive or highly flammable materials are present.
 Likewise, aluminium is non-combustible: it doesn’t burn, even when exposed to extremely high temperatures, and does not produce toxic fumes.

 Aluminium can be extruded into intricate, one-piece shapes and cross-sections, minimising the need for mechanical joining methods.
-Combined with high tensile strength and ductility, the lack of seams on aluminium extrusions makes them less likely to weaken, loosen or break due to repeated use.
+Combined with high tensile strength and ductility, the lack of seams makes them less likely to weaken, loosen or break due to repeated use.

 The industries we work with

-Founded in 1978, Edmo’s long been recognised as an expert name in the field of extrusion and fabrication.
-Our complete solutions are trusted by leading brands in a huge range of industries, including:
+Founded in 1978, Edmo’s long been recognised as an expert name in the field of aluminium, the extrusion process and fabrication.
+Our complete solutions are trusted by leading brands in a huge range of UK and global industries, including:

 Doors and windows